 The pottery of the North Carolina folk potters awaits you at Appalachian Crafts.
 Owens, McNeill, Wyndham, and Coles, as well as many skilled artisans from the surrounding neighborhoods.
 Carved eastern song birds, wooden toys, hand-woven looper rugs, …more

 Ariel Gallery Asheville's contemporary craft collective.
 Featuring a wide range of fine craft created by its preeminent local members.
 Ariel Gallery: for the Well Crafted Life.

-Local craftsmanship that is unusual and affordable is the gold standard at Art From The Heart on historic Cherry Street in downtown Black Mountain.
-A native of the Blue Ridge Mountains, gallery owner Dee Sharp's love of mountain life is expressed …more
+Regional craftsmanship that is unusual and affordable is the gold standard at Art From The Heart on historic Cherry Street in downtown Black Mountain.
+Of special note is a large selection of spiritually themed pottery and jewelry, needle feltings, …more

 The ARTERY is a multi-purpose exhibition and event facility serving as headquarters for the Asheville Area Arts Council (AAAC), a visitor center, classroom for a wide range of workshops and programs, display space for fine art and various crafts, …more